Tron’s Legacy

 Traces of Tron

 Back in 1982, the original Tron befuddled audiences, and it’s not hard to see why.
 The film abstracts things perhaps too much, and plot holes abound, such as the film starting out by showing Sark competing with a “user” at an arcade lightcycle game.
 How would Sark be playing against someone at a machine simply plugged into an electrical outlet?
 There’s no indication of the MCP controlling the power grid, or even being able to network through it, so how does he know Sark’s actions playing the arcade game are “brutal and needlessly sadistic”?
 The religious overtones make an interesting aspect of the story, with the programs in awe of their all-powerful users, who Flynn at one point insists are actually as controlled as the programs consider themselves to be.
 This religious allegory is played for effect, and also reflects how, at the time, the computer technicians who had knowledge and access to hulking mainframes were almost a religious order themselves, digital monks who held the ultimate power to control your payroll and run your actuarial forecasts.
-The connection is particularly strong with Dumont, the elder program portrayed by Bernard Hughes, controlling access to the I/O tower in the film, a character decked out with priestly robes and papal mitre designed by Moebius.
+The connection is particularly strong with Dumont, the elder program portrayed by Barnard Hughes, controlling access to the I/O tower in the film, a character decked out with priestly robes and papal mitre designed by Moebius.

 The actual narrative of the film is very pedestrian, however.
 It is a mish-mash of Lisberger’s influences, including Star Wars and particularly, The Wizard of Oz, right down to the MCP stripped away at the end, revealing the old man behind the curtain of light, pecking away on an old-fashioned typewriter.
 It’s common to slag a film relying on special effects to impress audiences, instead of a well-told story or transcendent acting from the players.
 As the years go on, however, Tron firmly entrenches itself into popular culture, its unique concept and visual flair reverberating in countless homages from The Simpsons to South Park.
 It also influences a South Korean animated movie called Savior of the Earth, released in 1983 and later dubbed into English.
-“Influenced” is not a strong enough word; the movie is a slavish rip-off of Disney’s film, to such a ridiculous extent that it has to be seen to be believed.
-Also, as we have seen, Tron has begotten a super-charged, super-budgeted sequel.
-Filling in the story between the original Tron and the Legacy sequel is Tron: Uprising, a weekly animated series running on the Disney XD cable channel in the U.S. from May of 2012 to January of 2013.
-Developed by Edward Kitsis and Adam Horowitz, Uprising displays a deep Japanese anime feel, a perfect fit to the zen attitude cultivated in the big-budget Tron sequel it follows.
-The most impactful legacy that the original Tron has left behind, however, is the boost it gave to computer graphic effects as a limitless pallet of light with which to paint the filmmaker’s imagination.
+“Influenced” is not a strong enough word; the movie lifts elements whole cloth from Tron, to such a blatant extent that it has to be seen to be believed.

 Sources (Click to view)